erenard/presentation/jstoolchain/slides.md

 ---

-# IQ 2016's solution

-### Dependency management: **Nuget**
-Nuget packages for javascript dependencies exists but they copy .js files in a /Script folder.
+# Using Nuget to resolve javascript dependencies

+In the IQ solution, nuget was used to resolve all the dependencies.

+Believe it or not, nuget packages exist to add javascript dependencies like jquery and require.js.

+Installing such packages will extract `.js` file(s) to the project's `script` folder.

+--

 .good[
 - Installations are automated
 - Dependencies' versions are managed
 ]
 .bad[
-- Dependencies are added to the source control
-- Updates can be tricky
+- Not all JavaScript dependencies exist in nuget
+- The project's `script` folder is a mess
 ]

-### Network
-.bad[
-- Each JS file is loaded in its own http request
-- Not the best usage of the browser's cache
-]

-### Language: **AMD + require.js**
-.good[
+---

+# IQ 2016's solution recap (nuget + require.js)

+.grid[.g_col1[.good[
+- Dependency installations are automated
+- Dependencies' versions are managed
 - Each module has it's own namespace
 - Dependencies are loaded on demand
-- AMD modules avoid the global namespace problem
-- require.js avoid the loading order problem
-]
-.bad[
+]].g_col2[.bad[
+- Not all JavaScript dependencies exist in nuget
+- The project's `script` folder is a mess
 - RequireJS doesn't work well with CJS modules
-- No javascript unit test
-]

-TO MOVE:
+- Each JS file is loaded in its own http request
+- Not the best usage of the browser's cache
+]]]

+At this point on time, we needed to make a better use of the browser's cache.

-We needed a build system to tag each file with a hash of its content.
+We choose to use a build system, to tag each file with a hash of its content.

+--

+For exemple `SystemHealth.js` will be renamed `SystemHealth.b44e3c234f23a.js` at build time.

+`b44e3c234f23a` being the hash of the source file content.

+- `SystemHealth.b44e3c234f23a.js` can stay in the browser's cache forever
+- If anything change in the source code, the filename will change and miss the cache

 ---

-class: center, middle, inverted
+class: center, middle, inverse
 # Meanwhile, on the server side...

 ---